Visual arts education: Apprenticeship

-Historically art was taught in Europe via the atelier method system where artists took on apprentices who learned their trade in much the same way as that of guilds such as the stonemasons or goldsmiths.
+Historically art was taught in Europe via the atelier method system where artists took on apprentices who learned their trade in much the same way as that of craft guilds such as the stonemasons or goldsmiths.
 During their free time formal training took place in art workshops or, more often, in homes or alone outside.
 It was in these ateliers that artists learned the craft through apprenticeship to masters, a relationship that was controlled by guild statutes.
 Florentine contracts dating from the late 13th century state that the master was expected to clothe and feed the apprentice, who was called upon to be a faithful servant in return.
 An apprentice often paid the master during the early years of his education; assuming the apprenticeship was productive, the student would be compensated later in his training.
 Northern European workshops featured similar terms.

 Initially, learning to draw was a priority in this system.
 Michelangelo recommended that a young painter spend a year on drawing alone, then six years grinding colors, preparing panels and using gold leaf, during which time the study of drawing would continue.
 Another six years would be required to master fresco and tempera painting.

 Historically, design has had some precedence over the fine arts with schools of design being established all over Europe in the 18th century.
 These examples of skill and values from the early European art inspired later generations, including the Colonists of early America.